 Anna Marguerite McCann Diversity Student Travel Grants.
 Diversity Student Travel Grants intend to assist undergraduate or graduate students who qualify under the category of “underrepresented minority” with their travel expenses to attend the AIA Annual Meeting.
 Deadline: Mid-September.

 Frank M. Snowden Jr. Undergraduate Scholarships.
 The scholarship intends to support undergraduate students from historically underrepresented groups across North America.
 The purpose of the scholarships is to further students’ study of classics or classical archaeology with opportunities not available during the school year.
-Deadline: Mid-December.
+Deadline: December 20, 2021

 Scholarships for LGBTQ individuals:

 Point Scholarship.
 Point Foundation (Point) is the nation’s largest scholarship-granting organization for lesbian, gay, bisexual, transgender, and queer (LGBTQ) students of merit.
 Point Foundation considers many factors when assessing scholarship applicants, including academic performance, leadership skills, financial need, personal goals and the applicant’s involvement in the LGBTQ community.
 Deadline: January 26, 2022.

 The Elsie Phare Fellowship and the Masciantonio Fellowship.
 Each fellowship supports a student from an underrepresented minority group in the University of Pennsylvania Classical Studies post-baccalaureate program in providing tuition and fees for one academic year at a rate of two courses per semester, as well as $20,000 toward living expenses.
 Deadline: April 15, 2022.